Quarks-IISc/blog/_posts/2026-04-24-endings-are-never-easy.md

 And remember.<br><br>

 How lucky I feel<br>
-To be privileged to miss someone<br>
+To be privileged to miss some people<br>
 To have walked the same roads alongside<br>
 To have shared a piece of my life<br><br>